DLFundamentals/blog/_posts/2026-03-11-the-secret-low-rank-bias-of-regularized-sgd.md

     <h2>Introduction</h2>

-    <p class="lead">Deep networks are heavily overparameterized, yet the solutions found in practice are far from arbitrary.
-Even when many parameter settings can fit the training data, stochastic gradient methods often converge to highly structured models.
-One particularly striking form of structure is <strong>low rank</strong>: across many architectures, trained weight matrices are far more compressible than their full dimension would suggest.</p>

-    <p>Much of the existing theory explains low-rank behavior only in cleaner settings — linear models, specialized losses, exact symmetries, or global optimality arguments.
-What is still missing is a structural explanation for the regime practitioners actually use: <strong>training practical neural networks with mini-batch SGD and weight decay</strong>.</p>
+    <p class="lead">Neural networks are enormous, but the solutions found by training are often surprisingly small.
+Not small in parameter count — the matrices are still huge — but small in <em>effective dimension</em>.
+Look at many trained layers and their singular values decay quickly: the layer behaves as though most of its action lives in a much lower-dimensional subspace.</p>

+    <p>This is one reason post-training compression works.
+It is also why low-rank fine-tuning methods such as LoRA feel so natural: they are not fighting the geometry of trained networks.
+They are exploiting it.
+The question is where this geometry comes from.
+Why should ordinary training, with no explicit rank penalty, keep producing compressible matrices?</p>

+    <p>The paper’s answer is beautifully mechanical.
+A mini-batch gradient does not write a full matrix.
+It writes a low-rank slab.
+Weight decay then fades old slabs exponentially.
+So a trained layer is not an arbitrary accumulation of everything that ever happened; it is closer to a short moving window of recent low-rank updates.</p>

     <div class="callout">
       <strong>The central claim</strong>
-      Mini-batch SGD with weight decay creates a strong built-in pressure toward low-rank layers.
-This pressure becomes stronger with smaller batch size $B$, larger learning rate $\mu$, and stronger weight decay $\lambda$.
+      Mini-batch SGD with weight decay creates an implicit low-rank bias.
+Smaller batch size $B$ writes fewer directions per step; larger learning rate $\mu$ and stronger weight decay $\lambda$ shorten the memory of past directions.
+Together they make the layer compressible.
     </div>

-    <p>The mechanism operates in three steps:</p>
+    <p>The whole mechanism can be read as a tiny accounting identity:</p>

     <div class="steps">
       <div class="step">
         <div class="step-num">I</div>
         <div class="step-body">
-          <div class="step-title">Low-rank updates.</div>
+          <div class="step-title">Each step writes only a few directions.</div>
-          <div class="step-desc">A single-example gradient is rank 1.
-A mini-batch gradient has rank at most $B$.
-Every SGD step writes only a low-rank correction to the weight matrix.</div>
+          <div class="step-desc">For one example, the gradient of a matrix layer is an outer product: rank one.
+For a mini-batch, it has rank at most $B$.</div>
         </div>
       </div>
       <div class="step">
         <div class="step-num">II</div>
         <div class="step-body">
-          <div class="step-title">Finite memory.</div>
-          <div class="step-desc">Weight decay exponentially suppresses old updates.
-Only a short window of past gradients contributes meaningfully to the current weight matrix.</div>
+          <div class="step-title">Weight decay makes the past fade.</div>
+          <div class="step-desc">The update multiplies the old matrix by $1-2\mu\lambda$.
+After many steps, far-back gradients are exponentially suppressed.</div>
         </div>
       </div>
       <div class="step">
         <div class="step-num">III</div>
         <div class="step-body">
-          <div class="step-title">Low-rank layers.</div>
+          <div class="step-title">The layer becomes a short low-rank memory.</div>
-          <div class="step-desc">The current matrix is dominated by a short history of low-rank corrections, yielding an effective rank of roughly $B / (\mu\lambda)$.</div>
+          <div class="step-desc">The current matrix is dominated by about $1/(\mu\lambda)$ recent rank-$B$ updates, giving an effective rank budget on the order of $B/(\mu\lambda)$.</div>
         </div>
       </div>
     </div>

+    <div class="pull-quote">&ldquo;SGD writes in low-rank strokes; weight decay decides how many strokes remain visible.&rdquo;</div>

     <div class="paper-note">
       Based on: T. Galanti, Z. Siegel, A. Gupte, T. Poggio. <a href="https://openreview.net/forum?id=xhW2WyPhRP">&ldquo;SGD and Weight Decay Secretly Minimize the Rank of Your Neural Network&rdquo;</a>, CPAL 2025.